davisjc/carputer/README.md

 ...
 ```

 Since we're only querying the filesystem for metadata about the files, and not actually reading file contents, this is quite fast even with a large amount of files (see: [`music_list_contents`](bin/music_list_contents)).
 This process would be slower if we wanted a more accurate file signature such as a checksum, which must read the contents of the file.
 However, I call any difference in size or modififcation date good enough to know it's time to update.
+Also, since `xargs` is used, the `stat` command is only invoked one time for all files, not once for each file.

-For convenience, the MPD database file is also placed in the root music directory so that it is included in this strategy, since it's just a file.
-Typically, MPD rescans the music files to regenerate its database file, but since we're just syncing a library of parallel structure, we can just grab the database file from the source system to avoid unnecessary scans on the carputer.
+For convenience, the MPD database file is also placed in the root music directory so that it is included in this strategy, since it is also just a file.
+Typically, MPD rescans the music files to regenerate this database file, but since we're just syncing a library of parallel structure, we can just grab the database file from the source system to avoid unnecessary scans on the carputer.
 This means our list of music files includes a line that looks like this:

 ```
 mpd_database 842730 1465326735